Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 - [this handy shader class](https://learnopengl.com/code_viewer_gh.php?code=includes/learnopengl/shader.h) from [Learn OpenGl](https://learnopengl.com) by Joey De Vries - simple header which handles shaders easily

 To use video recording capabilites [FFMPEG](https://ffmpeg.org/) (avformat, avutil, avcodec, swscale, swresample) has to be linked.
 The process is explained in the CMakeLists (only dowloading and unpacking to the right place are required).

+The game should compile without problems to WebAssemby build with Emscripten.

 ## Controls:
 The game uses XInput API for controller handling.